mavryk-network/taquito/website/versioned_docs/version-17.5.0/estimate.md

 The `Estimate` object has the following properties:

-[`burnFeeMutez`]: The number of Mutez that will be burned for the storage of the operation.
+[`burnFeeMumav`]: The number of Mumav that will be burned for the storage of the operation.
 Returns a number.

 [`gasLimit`]: The limit on the amount of gas a given operation can consume.
 Returns a number.

-[`minimalFeeMutez`]: Minimum fees for the operation according to baker defaults.
+[`minimalFeeMumav`]: Minimum fees for the operation according to baker defaults.
 Returns a number.

 [`storageLimit`]: The limit on the amount of storage an operation can use.
 Returns a number.

-[`suggestedFeeMutez:`]: The suggested fee for the operation includes minimal fees and a small buffer.
+[`suggestedFeeMumav:`]: The suggested fee for the operation includes minimal fees and a small buffer.
 Returns a number.

-[`totalCost`]: The sum of `minimalFeeMutez` + `burnFeeMutez`.
+[`totalCost`]: The sum of `minimalFeeMumav` + `burnFeeMumav`.
 Returns a number.

-[`usingBaseFeeMutez`]: Fees according to your specified base fee will ensure that at least minimum fees are used.
+[`usingBaseFeeMumav`]: Fees according to your specified base fee will ensure that at least minimum fees are used.

 ### Estimate a transfer operation